 Why is this film listed on IMDb as a mystery?
 A Quiet Place does not outsmart the audience.
 In this way, it is far more thriller than mystery.
 I’m sure we all work out before the characters do that the monsters can be defeated by the high-pitched feedback that comes out of the daughter’s hearing aids.
 We sit back and hope the family works it out before they are killed off, one by one.
 In writing terminology, the viewer is in audience superior position.

 What is the big question?
-The question is to do with the weakness, as mentioned above.
-If the viewers can work out the mystery of the monsters’ weakness, they can defeat the monsters.
+The question is to do with the shortcoming, as mentioned above.
+If the viewers can work out the mystery of the monsters’ shortcoming, they can defeat the monsters.